Emergency preparation

 Evacuation Zones

-Three things Calfire recommends in order to be prepared
+Three things Calfire recommends to be prepared

 • Create your wildfire action plan